 If you have time for only one monument to visit, visit this one.
 The Alcazar takes a special place during our culinary tour in Seville with a private guided tour tracing the history and architecture of this royal palace which is still in use today by Spain’s royals.
 You can even visit their royal chambers.

 Restaurants are everywhere in Seville, and locals and tourists share the same love of food and conviviality.
 Terrace, beer, and small plates of food are the norm.
-Sevillans eat outside all the time and restaurants open around 1 pm and the Sevillans eat between 1h30 and 3 pm, or even later on weekend.
-In the evening restaurants open around 8h30 so get a merienda in the afternoon with a cafe con leche and in the morning do not miss the traditional snack around 10h30/11 and order a cafe con leche and a ”media de jamon can aceite” it is a small sandwich that keeps you capable to wait for the real meal.
+Sevillans eat outside all the time and restaurants open around 1 pm the Sevillans eat between 1h30 and 3 pm, or even later on weekend.
+In the evening restaurants open around 8h30 so get a merienda in the afternoon with a café con leche and in the morning do not miss the traditional snack around 10h30/11 and order a cafe con leche and a ”media de jamon can aceite” it is a small sandwich that keeps you capable of waiting for the real meal.

-I won’t divulge all my restaurant secrets here but I’m going to give you a few options to consider when visiting.
+- I won’t divulge all my restaurant secrets (you’ll have to come to visit me for those) but I’m going to give you a few options to consider when visiting.

-In Seville, start with drink orders, always order a little at first, don’t order your entire meals, and begins with 2 or 3 tapas to share, You can always order more later, or go somewhere else for something different.
+- Always order a little at first, don’t order your entire meal at once, and begin with 2 or 3 tapas to share, You can always order more later, or go somewhere else for something different.

 La Bodega Santa Cruz